sharma402575-svg/Scanner/README.md

 Rules-based heuristic combining common technical factors — not financial advice, and has no knowledge of news, earnings, or fundamentals.

+## Pages

+This is a proper multi-page Streamlit app — two separate pages, each with its own URL, linked from the sidebar:

+- **Live Scanner** (`app.py`) — everything from R Factor ranking to sector overview.
+- **FII/DII & Sentiment** (`pages/1_FII_DII_and_Sentiment.py`) — manual
+  data entry, completely separate page.
+Refreshing or auto-refreshing the Live Scanner page never touches this one — it only updates when you click its own "Compute Sentiment" button.
+You can right-click its sidebar link and "open in new tab" for a true separate browser tab.

+## FII/DII & Sentiment page (manual entry)

+FII/DII flows, PCR, VIX, market breadth, and stock-wise F&O open-interest data are **not available from free data sources** — Yahoo Finance doesn't carry them.
+This page lets you type in whatever numbers you have (any field can be left blank).

+**Market-wide inputs**: FII Cash Net, DII Cash Net, FII F&O Index Net, FII Long % in Index Futures, Nifty PCR, India VIX, Advance/Decline Ratio.
+Each is scored with published, standard interpretations (e.g. PCR > 1.3 =
+bullish tilt, VIX > 22 = high fear/bearish) and combined into one
+Bullish/Bearish/Neutral reading, with a "Show logic" expander giving a plain-English line for every number you entered.

+**Stock-wise F&O data** (optional, collapsed by default): paste `TICKER, % price change, % OI change` per line, classified into:
+- Price↑ + OI↑ → **Long Buildup** (bullish — new longs entering)
+- Price↑ + OI↓ → **Short Covering** (bullish — shorts exiting)
+- Price↓ + OI↑ → **Short Buildup** (bearish — new shorts entering)
+- Price↓ + OI↓ → **Long Unwinding** (bearish — longs exiting)

+**History**: every time you click "Compute Sentiment", the reading is logged (collapsed by default, most recent first, capped at last 20).
+Click any entry to expand and see the inputs and logic used at that time.
+Note: this history lives only in your current browser session — it resets if you close the tab or the app restarts.
+It is not saved permanently (that would need a database, which isn't set up here).

 ## Dates & times

 All dates are shown as **dd-mm-yyyy**.
 The "last fetched" time and